Quantum simulation of weak-field light-matter interactions: Introduction

 In the more general context, the approach we sketch is an example of using quantum simulation for calculation of physically relevant response functions \cite{Pedernales_2014, Xin_Pedernales_Lamata_Solano_Long_2017, Roggero_Carlson_2019, Kosugi_Matsushita_2020}.
-Although we present a formulation of the approach specific to analog trapped-ion quantum simulators, it is suitable for other hardware platforms with bosonic degrees of freedom (\eg circuit-QED \cite{Blais_Grimsmo_2021} or cavity-QED \cite{Haroche_Raimond_2006}), and there is a natural digitization of the approach, \eg through Trotterization, which we will comment on at the end in Sec. \ref{sec:disc}.
+Although we present a formulation of the approach specific to analog trapped-ion quantum simulators, it is suitable for other hardware platforms with bosonic degrees of freedom (\eg circuit-QED \cite{Blais_Grimsmo_2021} or cavity-QED \cite{Haroche_Raimond_2006}), and there is a natural digitization of the approach, \eg through Trotterization, which we will comment on in Sec. \ref{sec:scaling}.
 Quantum simulation is widely believed to have potential to enable simulations that are intractable on conventional computers.
 Our methods introduce the simulation of weak-field light matter interactions into the quantum simulation toolbox, and as quantum simulation capabilities scale, our methods could be applied to model the interaction of weak electromagnetic fields with materials and molecules that are too complex for conventional simulation and modeling tools.

+We note that there have been previous proposals to simulate vibrational degrees of freedom in molecules with bosonic degrees of freedom in trapped-ion systems \cite{MacDonell_2021} and to utilize quantum optical networks to emulate and sample vibronic spectra of molecules \cite{Shen_2018, Wang_2020}.
+To our knowledge, our proposal is the first to show that simulation of quantized states of electromagnetic fields is also possible with trapped-ion bosonic modes.

 The remainder of the paper is structured as follows.
 In Sec. \ref{sec:ions} we present a brief overview of trapped-ion physics and the type of Hamiltonian models that can be engineered on this platform.
 Sec. \ref{sec:interaction} presents the light-matter interaction and dynamics that we wish to simulate, and then in Sec. \ref{sec:simulation} we detail our response function approach for simulating these dynamics on a platform like trapped ions with a fixed number of stationary bosonic modes.
-Sec. \ref{sec:eg} presents a detailed example of the scheme, with numerical simulations.
-Finally, Sec. \ref{sec:disc} concludes with a discussion of our new approach and possible extensions.
+Sec. \ref{sec:eg} presents examples illustrating the scheme, with numerical simulations.
+Then in Sec. \ref{sec:scaling} we discuss important considerations when scaling the proposed simulation scheme to large systems, and in Sec. \ref{sec:other} we discuss application of our response function approach to quantum simulation to models beyond light-matter interactions.
+Finally, Sec. \ref{sec:disc} concludes with a summary of contributions made in this work.